 As with all these kinds of events, there’s just SO much to see and do that you will inevitably miss something- especially if you don’t speak Czech!
 As Junktown is an increasingly international and very friendly event, one of the established tribes has a solution to this; enter The Lightbringers, who give guided tours around the area, act as ambassadors to the many tribes and explain some of the legends, backstory and folklore that has sprung up around certain sites.
 I would have missed SO much if it had not been for the tour I went on.
 Let me introduce you…

-I have forgotten your names, oh awesome tribe who give water.
-If you’re reading this, please remind me.
-These guys preserve water and offer visitors a taste of different samples taken from sites throughout the country!
+The Scavengers- an awesome tribe who preserve water and offer visitors a taste of different samples taken from sites throughout the country!
 The blue represents the sky and water in hope that it may return to the wasteland- and look at the tomato plants behind them!
 I would have loved to stay longer and hear some more of their stories.

 This tribe is called “Free Wifi” and I fell in love with them for the name alone.
 They’re the quirkiest, friendliest group of people with a shelter in the depths of the forest and one night when I was lost, I sat for a bitesize philosophical discussion with some of the members- who are very good at art!